Table of Contents

-Degrees similar to nursing
+Degrees similar to registered nursing/registered nurse

 Nursing, medical school, or counseling?
 These three degrees share some striking similarities.
 All three concern themselves with patient care.
 All three are hands-on, social, and focused on wellness.
 But these degrees are unique in several ways.

 The obvious difference between medical school and nursing is the time commitment.
 Medical school takes an additional four years to complete after a bachelor's degree.
 It's usually followed by another three to seven years of residency training.
 Nursing programs tend to be much shorter.
 They're also less competitive and less expensive.
 Finally, while medical graduates can become practicing physicians, nursing students need to pursue additional training to do so.

 Like nursing, both counselors and social workers aspire to help people lead better lives.
 However, their work usually focuses on everyday challenges, including mental, emotional, behavioural, and social issues.
 While a counseling or social work degree might address certain medical conditions, physical health isn't the primary focus of these programs.
 Nursing degrees, on the other hand, emphasize the medical aspects of patient care, only touching on social and emotional factors in the context of health.

 Most students pursue a nursing degree in hopes of one day becoming a nurse.
 But studying nursing also helps students develop skills they can use in a wide range of professions—within nursing and beyond.

 This is one of the most valuable transferrable skills learned during a nursing degree, according to researchers.
 Nursing students learn to multitask and organize their own time.
 They develop excellent conflict management skills and liaise with diverse teams of doctors, specialists, and other medical staff.